-Continue reading “Affordable alternatives: 10 hotels in Tokyo that won’t break the bank!”
+Continue reading “Where to stay in Tokyo: budget hotels that won’t break the bank!”

 Just a short train ride from Tokyo, you can visit two cultural sites in one day.
 Enoshima and Kamakura are beautiful adjacent cities in the Shonan area where you can escape from Tokyo’s constant, in-your-face energy and enjoy nature and history at a much slower, leisurely pace.
 Continue reading “Day trip from Tokyo – how to visit Enoshima and Kamakura”